Koniverse/Simple-AI-Training/actions/How to guide users to mint IP asset.md

 Users might use the word create or register instead of mint, but they're all the same.

 Announce to users that the IP minting feature is not available at the moment, but it is coming soon on Story Mainnet, so stay tuned!
+Don't provide any other information or guidance after this announcement.